 At both places, the terrain is uneven with steps, but there are handrails.

 Later, take a stroll along Anapji Pond.

-A total of 4-5 hours on foot today.
+You will spend a total of 4-5 hours on foot today

-Gyeongju - Known as 'the museum without walls', Gyeongju was the capital of the ancient kingdom of Silla (57 BC - 935 AD) and was at one point the 4th largest city in the world.
-A vast number of archaeological sites and cultural properties, including tombs, temples, rock carvings, pagodas and palace ruins remain in the city.
+Gyeongju - Known as 'the museum without walls', Gyeongju was the capital of the ancient kingdom of Silla (57 BC - 935 AD) and was at one time the forth largest city in the world.
+A vast number of archaeological sites remain in the city, including tombs, temples, rock carvings, pagodas and palace ruins.

 Seokguram Grotto - Seokguram Grotto is part of the Bulguksa temple complex, lying four kilometres east.
-It is an artificial stone temple made of granite, which was completed in 774.
+It is made of granite and was completed in 774.
 Seokguram Grotto contains a statue of Buddha looking at the sea, as well as other portrayals of gods, Bodhisattvas and disciples.